roboshoes/shader-image/README.md

 > Tool to simplify writing shaders for HTML Image and Canvas elements.

+> Written in Typescript and ships with all types.

 This class class creates a webgl context and texture from a given `HTMLImageElement` or `HTMLCanvasElement` as well as a fragment shader.